Alstig/RandomNumber/README.md

 - Transfer via 888poker to user: spxTilt

-- Transfer via PartyPoker is also an available option, send an email to joakim(at)barnstenit(dot)se for details
+- Transfer via PartyPoker is also an available option, send an e-mail to joakim(at)barnstenit(dot)se for details